-For the last several decades, we have been extraordinarily successful in placing our PhD graduates in tenure-track jobs.
+For the last several decades, we have been extraordinarily successful in placing our PhD graduates in tenure-track academic jobs.
 We calculate our placement percentage by means of the number of PhD graduates who receive a tenure-track job within three years of graduation.
 Between 2000 and 2015, about 80% of our students were in tenure-track academic jobs within three years of graduation.
 More recently, our placement rates show a decrease in academic employment and in increase in alt-ac jobs, secondary school teaching jobs and jobs outside of the academy.

 Recent Tenure-Track Positions